sylabs/singularity-userdocs/build_a_container.rst

 ``--nv``
 ========

-This flag allows you to mount the Nvidia CUDA libraries from your host environment into your build environment.
+This flag allows you to mount the NVIDIA CUDA libraries from your host environment into your build environment.
 Libraries are mounted during the execution of ``post`` and ``test`` sections.